 We haven’t gotten all the details for the 25-year event, so stay tuned for an update.
 Car Cox is a wild guess.

-Rüsselheim – Love Family Park: Love Family Park is back for 2019, its 23rd year, in a new location at Mainvorland, a location just south of Frankfurt.
+Rüsselheim – Love Family Park: Love Family Park is back this summer for 2019, its 23rd year, in a new location at Mainvorland, a location just south of Frankfurt.
 The event tried an industrial site that didn’t seem to work.
 So now they’ve returned to an open area surrounded by trees and including acres of green space located on the banks of the Main River.

 We have to say we like the description of LFP on the media packet we got from Becca at BigBox: “20,000 techno aficionados from all over Europe for a day of hedonistic revelry under the sun.”